Introduction to Transformers: an NLP Perspective: Syntax-aware Models

-We can do the same thing for sentences on the decoder side as well, and treat $y_i/\mathrm{tag}_i^{1}/.../\mathrm{tag}_i^{\kappa}$ as a syntax-augmented word.
-However, this may lead to a much larger target-side vocabulary and poses a computational challenge for training and inference.
+We can apply a similar technique on the decoder side, treating $y_i/\mathrm{tag}_i^{1}/\cdots/\mathrm{tag}_i^{\kappa}$ as a syntax-augmented target word.
+However, doing so may drastically increase the size of the target-side vocabulary, posing a computational challenge for both training and inference.

-Another form that is commonly used to represent a sentence is syntax tree.
-In linguistics, the syntax of a sentence can be interpreted in many different ways, resulting in various grammars and the corresponding tree (or graph)-based representations.
-While these representations differ in their syntactic forms, a general approach to use them in sequence modeling is \textbf{tree linearization}.
-Consider the following sentence annotated with a constituency-based parse tree
+Another common method for representing a sentence is via a syntax tree.
+In linguistics, the syntax of a sentence can be interpreted in many different ways, resulting in various grammars and corresponding tree-based (or graph-based) representations.
+While these representations differ in their exact syntactic forms, a general approach for utilizing them in sequence modeling is \textbf{tree linearization}.
+Consider the following sentence annotated with a constituency-based parse tree:

 We can write this tree structure as a sequence of words, syntactic labels and brackets via a tree traversal algorithm, as follows